Our Travel Resources

 Everything plays an important part in our adventures from the laptop I’m typing on, to the cloud based programs we use to store our photos right down to the BBQ we have, the cameras we use, the cars we drive, the caravan that we tow and much more.

 It started with a 4WD and a tent.
 We then moved on to a camper trailer that Chris designed and built in our backyard.
 It wasn’t long before we sold that and upgraded to a Jayco Discovery Outback.
 From there we upsized to a 22.6 Jayco Starcraft Outback triple bunk.
-We had some issues with our next van and didn’t have it for long before moving onto what we are now waiting for … which we will be revealing early 2020.
+We had some issues with our next van and didn’t have it for long before moving onto what have now … Our Titanium Southern Star Hardcore from Caravans Coffs Coast.
+You can see our van tour here and read all about it here.
+Check out the Enerdrive lithium battery system that we have in our van here.
 We also have an Alucab rooftop tent permanently on the Hilux for those quick weekend getaways or hard to get to places.
-Our Hilux has a custom canopy that allows us to be fully self-sufficient, even without the van.
-Both the canopy and caravan will be fitted with Enerdrive Lithium battery systems.
+Our Chev has a GCI Traytec canopy that allows us to be fully self-sufficient, even without the van.
+Both the canopy and caravan are fitted with Enerdrive Lithium battery systems.

 Taking it Online